There are two kinds of whiteboard and cartoon animation videos.

 We wouldn’t put it quite so strongly, but this much is true: when making a marketing video, you always want to communicate with your viewers in plain English, and express one core idea.

-That’s exactly what the “stickiest” whiteboard animation videos do.
+That’s exactly what the “stickiest” whiteboard and cartoon animation videos do.
 They might be marketing a complex, cutting-edge product or service, like machine learning, or Google’s workplace culture, or the psychology of sales… but they always explain it in the simplest terms possible.

 And here’s something else you should notice:

-Best whiteboard animation zeroes in on a simple, memorable concept – and spends most of its runtime building on it.
+Best whiteboard and cartoon animation zeroes in on a simple, memorable concept – and spends most of its runtime building on it.
 That way, the big idea remains with the viewers long after they’ve stopped watching your explainer video.

 Earlier, we referenced three whiteboard explainer videos that cover complicated topics using simple ideas.
 Here’s our interpretation of what those foundational ideas are: